Published November 16, 2022

 The Maidas hope that beyond being a point of pride for students, their program also inspires these students to follow their philanthropic lead.
 James sums it up best: “We’re hoping that no matter where these students wind up, they think about either donating to this program, starting their own, or hiring interns from Rutgers Law School.”

-For more information about the Maida Public Interest Fellowship Program, or ways you can contribute to the Pro Bono and Public Interest Program at Rutgers Law School, please contact Endia Decordova, vice chancellor for advancement, Rutgers University–Camden, at email@example.com.
+For more information about the Maida Public Interest Fellowships Program, or ways you can contribute to the Pro Bono and Public Interest Program at Rutgers Law School, please contact Endia Decordova, vice chancellor for advancement, Rutgers University–Camden, at firstname.lastname@example.org.